antoinebidault/JsonRuleEngine.Net/README.md

 # Purpose

 In some case you'll need to store some complex conditions objects in database.
-The purpose of this library is to provide a simple way to store and transform to linq Expression tree nested conditional rules stored in a simple json format. in database, filesystem...
-You'll be able to evaluate it as a Linq Expression and use it for applying filters in Entity Framework.
+The purpose of this library is to provide a simple way to store and transform to linq Expression tree nested conditional rules stored in a simple json format you can save in database, filesystem...
+Out of the box, you'll be able to evaluate it as a Linq Expression and use it for applying filters in Entity Framework.

 # Json format of queries